 1. Skating speed

-Canada forward Connor McDavid (Edmonton Oilers) leads the entire NHL in max skating speed (24.61 mph), 22-plus mph speed bursts (106) and 20-plus mph speed bursts (494).
+Canada forward Connor McDavid (Edmonton Oilers), who leads the 2026 Olympics in points (13 in five games), leads the entire NHL in max skating speed (24.61 miles per hour), 22-plus mph speed bursts (106) and 20-plus mph speed bursts (494) this season.
+McDavid also had the fastest max skating speed of the 2025 4 Nations Face-Off Championship, reaching 22.85 mph in overtime for Canada against the United States.
 The Canada-USA gold medal game will feature the NHL’s top three skaters in terms of 20-plus mph speed bursts: McDavid, Nathan MacKinnon (307 for Colorado Avalanche) and Jack Eichel of the U.S. (267 for Vegas Golden Knights).

-Jake Sanderson of the U.S. (Ottawa Senators) leads NHL defensemen in max skating speed (24.37 mph) and is third in the entire League in that category this season; Cale Makar of Canada ranks third among NHL defensemen in max skating speed (23.68 for Avalanche).
+Jake Sanderson of the U.S. (Ottawa Senators) leads NHL defensemen in max skating speed (24.37 mph) this season and ranks third in the entire League in that category, while Cale Makar of Canada ranks third among NHL defensemen in max skating speed (23.68 for Avalanche).
 Sanderson also leads NHL defensemen in 22-plus mph speed bursts (28).

-In terms of 20-plus mph speed bursts the USA-Canada gold medal game will feature four of the NHL’s 10 fastest defensemen: Sanderson (183; second) and Makar (163; third), followed by other U.S. defensemen in Quinn Hughes (113 for Minnesota Wild; sixth), Zach Werenski (99 for Columbus Blue Jackets; ninth).
+In terms of 20-plus mph speed bursts, the USA-Canada gold medal game will feature four of the NHL’s 10 fastest defensemen: Sanderson (183; second) and Makar (163; third), followed by other U.S. defensemen in Quinn Hughes (113 for Minnesota Wild; sixth) and Zach Werenski (99 for Columbus Blue Jackets; ninth).
+Hughes has the most points (seven in five games) among defensemen in the 2026 Olympics.